Tsegalion/ALT_SCHOOL/capstone_projects/README.md

 Enter the ID of the expense you want to retrieve (paste the ID here): 22828e8dcdfnfjfj99393

 Printing expense by ID:
 Expense not found.
-Make sure it's a valid ID
+Make sure it is a valid ID
 ```